 ::= { dot11StationConfigEntry 25 }

-dot11<XXX>Directed: Dynamic capability controlled by master/slave relationship (“Pattern E”)
+dot11<XXX>Directed: Dynamic capability controlled by primary/secondary relationship (“Pattern E”)

 General

 This pattern is for a feature that is required to be operational within a ‘secondary’ device, as indicated by a ‘primary’ (such as an AP, peer device), and is potentially determined by either the primary or a (possibly delegated) secondary, and may change during the lifetime of the primary instantiation.
 The operational requirements for the feature, and the method of communication between primary and secondary, are described within Std 802.11.